tatsu432/data-analysis-agent/README.md

 You can ask:

-- “How does the number of patients vary from January to July 2022 in Tokyo?”
+- How does the number of patients vary from January to July 2022 in Tokyo?
-- “Generate and compare the line plots of the number of patients from January to August 2022 in Tokyo, Chiba, Saitama, Kanagawa.”
+- Generate and compare the line plots of the number of patients from January to August 2022 in Tokyo, Chiba, Saitama, Kanagawa.
-- “What characteristics does the patient count data have overall?”
+- What characteristics does the patient count data have overall?
-- "Can you model the Tokyo's covid case and tell me the model clearly?"
+- Can you model the Tokyo's covid case and tell me the model clearly?

 ---